Trail Map & Terrain

 constructed or natural terrain features.
 Freestyle skill involves maintaining control on the ground and in the air.
 Prior to using Freestyle Terrain, it is your responsibility to familiarize yourself with all instructions and warnings and to follow the Alpine Responsibility Code.

-- The features vary in size and difficulty and change constantly due to snow conditions, weather, usage, modifications, grooming and time of day.
-It is your
+The features vary in size and difficulty and change constantly due to snow conditions, weather, usage, modifications, grooming and time of day.
+It is your responsibility to inspect these features before use and throughout the day.

-- You control the degree of risk you will encounter in using these features both on the ground and in the air.
+You control the degree of risk you will encounter in using these features both on the ground and in the air.
 Do not attempt these features unless you have sufficient ability and experience to do so safely.

-- Helmets are recommended.
+Helmets are recommended.

-- Only one person should use a feature at a time.
+Only one person should use a feature at a time.
 Wait your turn and call your start.
 Do not jump without looking and use a spotter when necessary.
-LOOK BEFORE YOU LEAP!!
+LOOK BEFORE YOU LEAP!
 Always clear the landing area quickly.

-- Always ride or ski in control and within your ability level.
+Always ride or ski in control and within your ability level.

-- Individual features are closed for a reason.
+Individual features are closed for a reason.
 Do not enter the Freestyle Terrain or use features when closed.

 Freestyle Terrain use, like all skiing and snowboarding,

-INVERTED AERIALS SUBSTANTIALLY INCREASE THE RISK OF SERIOUS INJURY AND ARE NOT RECOMMENDED
+exposes you to the risk of serious injury.
+AIRBORNE MANEUVERS INCREASE THE RISK INVERTED AERIALS SUBSTANTIALLY INCREASE THE RISK OF SERIOUS INJURY AND ARE NOT RECOMMENDED

 When using the Freestyle Terrain, you assume the risk of any injury that may occur.
 The ski area operator's liability for all injury or loss is excluded by the terms and conditions on your ticket or season pass release of liability.